Senior Resources » The 5 Most Common Age-Related Eye Diseases (And How to Keep Them Healthy!)

 5. Dry Eye Syndrome

-Dry eye syndrome is a common condition that occurs when your eyes do not produce enough tears or when the tears evaporate too quickly.
-Symptoms include:
+Dry eye syndrome is a common condition that happens when your eyes don’t produce enough tears.
+It can also happen when the tears evaporate too quickly or when your body produces poor-quality tears.
+Symptoms, which usually affect both eyes, include:

 • Dryness